-- develop a definition of technology by identifying the elements common to each of the following examples of technology (see p.
-197, Student Text)
+- develop a definition of technology by identifying the elements common to each of the following examples of technology (See p.
+197, Student Text.)

-- a sharpened rock a microwave oven
+- a sharpened rock

+- a microwave oven

+- a spear

-- a spear a computer
+- a computer

 - a plow

 - illustrate the importance of technology by recording their daily/weekly use of technology or by presenting dramatizations of their efforts to get through a day/week without technology

 - (in small groups) identify the advantages and disadvantages attached to each of the following examples of technology:

-- chain saws to e-mail to communicate harvest forests
+- chain saws to harvest forests

-radar or sonar to - ATMs to do banking
+- e-mail to communicate

-- radar or sonar to ATMs to do track fish
+- radar or sonar to track fish

+- ATMs to do banking

-- nuclear power to microwave oven to generate electricity prepare meals
+- nuclear power to generate electricity

+- microwave oven to prepare meals

 - machinery to harvest crops

-- interview elders and ask their opinions as to what was the single most important technology when they were teenagers; then share their findings in a whole-class discussion to determine how technology in general has changed their understanding of the world; solicit their opinions in the following areas:
+- interview elders and ask their opinions as to what was

+the single most important technology when they were

+teenagers; then share their findings in a whole-class

+discussion to determine how technology in general has

+changed their understanding of the world; solicit their

+opinions in the following areas:

-- communication workplace
+- communicationtransportation

-- transportation home
+- workplacehome

 - entertainment

 - note the suggestion that the TV has become the focal point in the home; (in co-operative groups) create two imaginary scenes to illustrate the difference in family dynamics with and without the TV

 - explore and discuss the pros and cons of the concept of "designer genes" by showing how genetic engineering might be used in each of the following cases:

 - improving crops

-- developing a cl

-- producing larger salmoncloning livestock
+- producing larger salmon

-- super tree increasing milk
+- developing a super tree

+- cloning livestock

-- production in cows
+- increasing milk production in cows

 - speculate on the future applications of the Internet in their daily lives-they can then design an advertisement for a potential Internet business application

 - debate the statement that "Human history is the history of technology."